 - How does the Firstbeat Center recognize my Bodyguard 2 device

 - Performing the measurement during pregnancy

-- Using Bodyguard device in the airplane
+- Using the Bodyguard device in an aeroplane

 - Using other heart rate devices with a Bodyguard 2